Sanidhyafeaturist/APIForge/Readme.md

 ## Contributions

-Contributions are welcomed but it should be relevent and whenever you contribute make sure to add your name and link to your github profile in the 'Contributers.md'.
+Contributions are welcomed but it should be relevent and whenever you contribute make sure to add your name and link to your github profile in the ```Contributers.md```.
-Read 'Code Of Conduct' for more details
+Read ```Code Of Conduct``` for more details